La Bugambilia Pacamara

 ABOUT SANTA ROSA

-The department’s north is a valley surrounded by mountains, creating a corridor for dry winds from the Atlantic Ocean to travel south all the way to the Pacific.
+The departments’ north is a valley surrounded by mountains, creating a corridor for dry winds from the Atlantic Ocean to travel south all the way to the Pacific.
 Because of this, conditions in the north tend to be drier and experience earlier harvests, while the south is more humid and experiences longer rainier seasons.
+In recent years, Santa Rosa has greatly experienced the effects of climate change, with many farmers choosing to parcel up their land to sell while the value of land is still high.

 Santa Rosa is the traditional home of the Xinka people, some of Guatemala’s earliest inhabitants.
 Having arrived from the Andes mountains via the Pacific Ocean, the Xinka are one of the country’s only indigenous communities that does not share cultural or linguistic similarities with the Maya, Guatemala’s largest indigenous group.
 While less than two-percent of the modern-day population identify as Xinka, they have become one of the loudest voices in the fight for Guatemala’s environmental preservation.
 In recent years, the Xinka have stood up to multinational mining companies that buy up land and destroy established farms in search for silver.
 The community has banded together and fought to be recognised as the region’s traditional owners, who want their land to be used for more environmentally and socially sustainable projects.